eshinhw/ethereum-solidity-complete-dev-guide/Chapter1-Introduction/README.md

     - One way process from the sender's private key to v,r,s.
     - Having v,r,s can't regenerate the sender's private key.
     - v,r,s are used to create one particular sender's address.

+## Transaction Wait Time

+- The Blockchain structure is very complicated and complex to understand in nature because it must be complex to replace the current financial systems by solving extremely difficult problems.
+- When a transaction is sent to the network, it goes to one of the particular nodes in the network to be processed.
+That one particular node communicates with all other nodes in the network .
+- Each node has a copy of the entire blockchain which can be considered as a type of database storing data.
+- A block in a node collects all incoming transactions where a block is a list of transactions from multiple users.
+- A node then runs a validation logic on this newly create block to verify the transactions inside which takes 30 seconds.
+- The validation logic is referred to as mining.
+The process of mining is complicated.